Is It Safe To Eat Radish During Pregnancy?

 You may be surprised to note that radishes, one of the most common root vegetables which are a super-food, are not safe for consumption during pregnancy.

-The consumption of raw vegetables that are unwashed may lead to a higher risk of salmonellaiXA common bacterial infection affecting the intestinal tract and E.coli infections.
+The consumption of unwashed, raw vegetables during pregnancy may lead to a higher risk of salmonellaiA common bacterial infection affecting the intestinal tract and E.coli infections.
 (2) Fever and dehydration, the classic symptoms associated with these infections, may adversely affect your baby’s health.

 protip_icon Caution